IbrahimMuzaferija/Predicting-Wine-Using-Consumer-Review-NLP/README.md

-# Vine-review-NLP
+# Wine-review-NLP
-Predicting variety of the Vine from a review
+Predicting variety of the Wine from a review